piercefreeman/mountaineer-cloud/README.md

 - `CloudFile[AWSCore]`
 - `CloudFile[CloudflareCore]`
 - `CloudFile[DigitalOceanCore]`

+CloudFile has support for writing and reading in one fell-swoop, in addition to streaming reads that are more efficient for large files stored remotely.

+### Email Primitive

 Email follows the same convention, except the primitive is a regular embedded Pydantic model instead of a string-backed pointer: